-The standard call for proposals is now open and the deadline is Sunday 1st October 2017.
+The call for proposals is now open and the dealine is 4th April 2018.

-Please refer to the expected capabilities of the microscopes here before submitting the proposal.
+Please refer to the expected capabilities of the microscopes here before submitting your proposal.

 Scientists can apply for beamtime slots whenever calls for proposals are issued; this takes place twice a year with deadlines of 1 April and 1 October.
 Call deadlines are displayed on this page and the User Office will announce a call by sending emails to all registered users.
 Calls are normally opened six weeks prior to the deadline.

 Applications for Standard Access and Programme Access are made online via the User Administration System(UAS).